 As a result, we have seen expansions take place on the outskirts of the city in places such as Huay Yai and Bang Saray where you can get high-quality properties that are slightly cheaper.
 The problem is that these areas are now becoming increasingly populated so prices are forever increasing with new locations needed.
 The problem is people don’t want to be located too far out but also they don’t want or can’t afford to pay premium prices.

-Luxury house for sale in a village on Sukhumvit just before Bang Saray
+Luxury pool villa for sale in a new village next to Phoenix Golf Course not far from Bang Saray

 Land to the north of Naklua is now becoming more appealing and is reasonably plentiful in supply.
 It is not far from the coast and the Sukhumvit Road makes travel back into Pattaya quite straightforward.
 However, the beaches which are few and far between are of a poor quality that reduces the area’s appeal to tourists with also question marks about the local infrastructure.
 This seems an option for expats but not really for holidaymakers.

 Land around the 36 Highway is also being used at an increasing rate which makes sense for those commuting to the Eastern Seaboard or Bangkok.
 Once again this is a good option for expats but not really for tourists.
 Houses are of a good standard and far cheaper than in downtown Pattaya or more central East Pattaya.
 With increasing numbers of Thais choosing Pattaya as a place to live and have holiday homes, these properties are likely to be snapped up quickly.
 This can be supported by increased building in Wong Nong Ket (Noi and Yoi) and the growing popularity of the Rugby School in the northeast of the city.

 Fantastic value for money with this 4 bedroom pool villa in Wat Nong Ket Noi